Reimbursed Work Expenses: Do They Impact Your Tax Deductions?

 abhaybandekar

-We should not find any tricky way, to escape from the set system.
-It is a 100 percent truth that Reimbursements are not anybody’s income.
-If anyone honestly shows all bank credits in his IT return, there must be some official ways, to claim deduction also, for these reimbursed amounts.
-Also, by not disclosing these amounts, at all in IT return, but by signing an affidavit or declaration, which is to be attached to your Return, one can remain relaxed for the future.
+We should not find any tricky way to escape from the set system.
+It is 100 percent true that reimbursements are not anybody's income.
+If anyone honestly shows all bank credits in their IT return, there must be some official ways to claim deductions for these reimbursed amounts.
+Also, by not disclosing these amounts at all in the IT return, but by signing an affidavit or declaration, which is to be attached to your return, one can remain relaxed for the future.
 Only IT experts can throw some light on this.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute